Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Jon Snow is a supporter of Alzheimer's Research UK and has volunteered his time to be part of our campaigns over the years, most recently Cycling Down Dementia.

-Everydayhero is the platform that's the home of our Cycling Down Dementia website and fundraising pages.
-We've been working with everydayhero for a number of years on our virtual events.
-JustGiving is a sister platform to everydayhero and they are both products of Blackbaud.
+JustGiving is the platform that's the home of our Cycling Down Dementia website and fundraising pages.
+We've been working with JustGiving (everydayhero before) for a number of years with fundraising pages across our sporting events.
+Everydayhero is the platform we used for our virtual events before, but this has now merged with it's sister platform JustGiving (both products of Blackbaud).